datand81/datand81.github.io/src/content/pages/about.md

 **Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

-## Ethan Donovan - Web Developer based in Estonia
+## Dativo Andres Martinez Palacios - Web Developer based in Spain

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
+**Greetings!** I'm Dativo Andrés Martínez Palacios, a passionate web developer residing in Albacete, a city in the south east of Spain.
 With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.

 ## Skills and Expertise

 I specialize in front-end and back-end development, utilizing the latest technologies to build responsive and user-friendly websites.
-My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Astro.js** for dynamic and interactive user interfaces.
+My proficiency includes **HTML 5**, **CSS 3**, **JavaScript**, **.NET**, **J2EE** and **PHP** and frameworks such as **Angular.js** and **React** for dynamic and interactive user interfaces.
 On the server side, I'm well-versed in Node.js and have experience with database management systems like MongoDB.

 ## Innovation and Problem-Solving